-The ways DSO can help are ruled by what is called 'reasonable adjustment'.
-This basically states that they can not provide special advantages to you (you will still have to sit the exams and prove that you can do what the subject is teaching) but they can make some changes so that you have the same opportunities as other people doing the course (give you more time to write your exams).
+The ways DSOs can help are ruled by what is called reasonable adjustment.
+This basically states that they can't provide special advantages, but they can make changes that allow you to have the same opportunities as other people doing the course.